nathanael-fijalkow/games_book/11_Counters/complexity.md

     component $2n$.
 Hence the play is losing from any initial credit.

     Conversely, assume that $\varphi$ is not satisfiable.
-By contradiction, assume that  \textrm{Adam}\ wins the game for all initial credits.
+By contradiction, assume that  Adam\ wins the game for all initial credits.
 By {prf:ref}`11-lem:counterless`, he has a counterless winning strategy $\tau$ that selects a literal in every clause.
 Consider a literal assignment that maps each one of the selected literals to $1$ and the remaining ones in a non-conflicting manner.
 By